druths/xp/docs/manual/source/invocation_of_xp.rst

 		code.sh:
 			cut -f 1 $PLN(dataset1.tsv) > $PLN(col1.txt)

-A bit of vocabulary will help our discussion of the behavior of the ``fx``
+A bit of vocabulary will help our discussion of the behavior of the ``xp``
 command:

   * a *direct dependency of a task* (say, ``taskX``) is another task which